Girls Nite Out (1982 film): Release

-The film first received a regional theatrical release under the title The Scaremaker on December 3, 1982 in several Southern U.S. cities, such as Jackson, Tennessee and Clarksville, Mississippi.
+The film first received a test market theatrical release through Clark Releasing under the title The Scaremaker on December 3, 1982 at 35 theaters and drive-ins in southern United States.
+Among the cities in which it showed include Little Rock and Jonesboro, Arkansas, as well as Memphis and Jackson, Tennessee; and Clarksville, Mississippi.
 The film continued to screen regionally under this title through early 1983, as a double bill with Blood Beach.

-It was re-released in late 1983 under the title Girls Nite Out, opening under this title in Detroit, Michigan on October 8, 1983 as a double bill with Pieces (1982).
+Following a financially unsuccessful test market release, "the producers took the picture back, and I heard nothing about it for some time," said Independent International Pictures head Samuel M. Sherman.
+In late 1983, the film was re-released under the title Girls Nite Out, distributed by Aries International, an independent film distribution company formed by Kurgis.
+It opened under this title in Detroit, Michigan on October 8, 1983 as part of a double bill with Pieces (1982).
 In the United Kingdom and Ireland, the film was released in December 1986, with twenty-two seconds excised from the original cut.